 How to Prevent Carbon Monoxide Poisoning

-Carbon monoxide (CO) is an odorless and colorless gas.
-It's produced by appliances that burn gas, oil, kerosene, wood or wood products.
+Carbon monoxide (CO) is produced by appliances that burn gas, oil, kerosene, wood or wood products.
 If these appliances haven't been installed and maintained correctly, or if they're misused, carbon monoxide can build up inside the home to a dangerous, even deadly level.

 The Centers for Disease Control estimates that carbon monoxide poisoning claims nearly 500 lives and causes more than 15,000 visits to hospital emergency departments annually.
 Carbon monoxide is the leading cause of accidental poisoning deaths in America.
 It is 100 percent possible to prevent carbon monoxide poisoning in your home.